Canon EOS M200 Review: Canon EOS M200 for compact and affordable mirrorless entry – Now with 4K video and latest image processor

 With the Canon EOS M200, Canon is bringing its mirrorless entry-level series largely up to the latest technical standards.
 It features the Digic 8 image processor and a 24-megapixel APS-C sensor with dual pixel CMOS AF and 4K video function.

-A touchscreen that can be tilted upwards by 180 degrees, face and eye recognition, as well as WLAN and Bluetooth, are also on board.
-According to Canon, the intuitive user interface should help beginners with tips and tricks to achieve the best shooting results.
+Canon EOS M200 main characteristics are a touchscreen that can be tilted upwards by 180 degrees, face and eye recognition, as well as WLAN and Bluetooth, are also on board.
+The intuitive user interface is suitable for beginners to achieve the best shooting results with a minimal setup.

 Canon EOS M200 Pros And Cons